 Distance Selling exceptions for B2C and B2B in the EU

-Distance Selling Exception B2C: Not selling among the limit of 10,000 € in cross-border sales within one calendar year means that the local VAT rate (the VAT rate of your homecountry) applies for those sales.
+Distance Selling Exception B2C: Not selling among the limit of 10,000 € in cross-border sales of digital goods within one calendar year means that the local VAT rate (the VAT rate of your homecountry) applies for those sales.
 As soon as you exceed this limit, the VAT rate of the country of import is charged.